ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_1/README.md

 ## Further Enhancements

 In current form the Simple Box widget lets you insert a simple template into the document, but it does not let you customize any properties of the widget structure nor edit it once inserted.
-Check the second part of the tutorial for information on how to add a widget dialog window with widget editing capabilities!
+Check the [second part of the tutorial](#!/guide/widget_sdk_tutorial_2) for information on **how to add a widget dialog window with widget editing capabilities**!